 The countries affected are Iran, Syria, Sudan, Libya, Yemen and Somalia.

-US District Court Judge Derrick Watson -- who originally blocked the travel ban back in March -- said the Trump administration's interpretation of the Supreme Court's decision
+US District Court Judge Derrick Watson – who originally blocked the travel ban back in March – said the Trump administration’s interpretation of the Supreme Court’s decision defied common sense.

 “What is clear from the Supreme Court’s decision is that this Court’s analysis is to be guided by consideration of whether foreign nationals have a requisite ‘connection’ or ‘tie’ to this country,” Watson wrote.
 “Common sense, for instance, dictates that close family members be defined to include grandparents.
 Indeed, grandparents are the epitome of close family members.
 The Government’s definition excludes them.
 That simply cannot be.”